codesmythe/gnucash-docs-rst/source/guide/C/ch_accts.rst

 To help you organize your asset accounts and to simplify transaction entry, GnuCash supports several types of asset accounts:

-1. Cash Use this account to track the money you have on hand, in your wallet, in your piggy bank, under your mattress, or wherever you choose to keep it handy.
+1. Cash: Use this account to track the money you have on hand, in your wallet, in your piggy bank, under your mattress, or wherever you choose to keep it handy.
 This is the most *liquid*, or easily traded, type of asset.

-2. Bank This account is used to track your cash balance that you keep in institutions such as banks, credit unions, savings and loan, or brokerage firms - wherever someone else safeguards your money.
+2. Bank: This account is used to track your cash balance that you keep in institutions such as banks, credit unions, savings and loan, or brokerage firms - wherever someone else safeguards your money.
 This is the second most *liquid* type of account, because you can easily convert it to cash on hand.

-3. Stock Track your individual stocks and bonds using this type of account.
+3. Stock: Track your individual stocks and bonds using this type of account.
 The stock account’s register provides extra columns for entering number of shares and price of your investment.
 With these types of assets, you may not be able to easily convert them to cash unless you can find a buyer, and you are not guaranteed to get the same amount of cash you paid for them.

-4. Mutual Fund This is similar to the stock account, except that it is used to track funds.
+4. Mutual Fund: This is similar to the stock account, except that it is used to track funds.
 Its account register provides the same extra columns for entering share and price information.
 Funds represent ownership shares of a variety of investments, and like stocks they do